RedExpertAlliance/katacoda-scenarios/oci-course/oci-terraform-provider/step3.md

 `export TF_VAR_lab_bucket_name=tf_lab_bucket_$LAB_ID`{{execute}}

+The file also contains the definition of an (file) object called *hello-world-object-in-bucket*.
+This object resource refers to the bucket resource in which it should be created.

 The following command *plan* is used to create an execution plan.
 Terraform first performs a refresh: it reads the actual state of affairs on OCI and creates or updates the statefile accordingly.
 Then it determines what actions are necessary to achieve the desired state specified in the configuration files.

 `terraform plan -out config.tfplan`{{execute}}